-It’s impossible for anyone to avoid feeling nostaligic when contemplating their mothertongue.
+It’s impossible for anyone to avoid feeling nostalgic when contemplating their mother tongue.
 And Kathmandu-based Anand Kumar Mahajan wanted to give more latitude to the subject.

 He’s a typeface designer who finds a balance between aesthetic communication and personal expression.
 It’s a practice that requires a systematic mind and a conscious devotion to the art.
 He expands upon the foundations of typography, and provides an understanding of type as a means of creating a visual experience.
 We caught up with him to learn about the tricks of typography: